nervosnetwork/force-bridge/docs/asset-migration-guide.md

 ![img.png](assets/asset-migration-1.png)

 Connect to Metamask.
-Select the LINA network, check your assets in the wallet you can migrate.
-Click `Transfer` if you confirm to migrate.
+Select the LINA network, check the assets in the wallet for possible migration.
+Click Transfer when the migration is confirmed.

 ![img_1.png](assets/asset-migration-2.png)

-If you got this error, fund the from address with enough CKB.
+If this error appears, fund the `from address` with enough CKBs.
-You can transfer from your CKB wallet or exchange wallet to the from address.
+Transfer from a CKB wallet or exchange wallet to the `from address`.

-> **Note:** Some wallet or exchange may not support the CKB address, it's recommended to use imToken or Binance.
+> **Note:** Some wallets or exchanges may not support this kind of CKB address, it's recommended to use imToken or Binance.

 ![img_2.png](assets/asset-migration-3.png)

-If everything goes well, you will see the transaction hash below the `Transfer` button.
-You can click to check it on the Nervos Explorer.
+The transaction hash is available under the "Transfer" button if all proceeds well.
+Click to check it on Nervos Explorer.

 ![img_3.png](assets/asset-migration-4.png)

-When the transaction is confirmed, you can see your asset on Yokaiswap too.
+After the transaction is confirmed, the assets will be available for viewing on Yokaiswap as well.

 ![img_2.png](assets/asset-migration-7.png)

-This tool only migrate all your SUDT assets.
-If you want to transfer your remain CKB in your pw-lock, you can use [pw-wallet UI](https://ckb.pw/#/).
+This tool only migrates all the SUDT assets.
+To transfer the remaining CKBs in PW-lock, use the [PW-wallet UI](https://ckb.pw/#/).